NouranHany/Machathon4.0-Judge/README.md

 ```
 The provided `test.py` file demonstrates how to use the Judge class.
 Note: don't submit your solution using this script as it uses the keyboard to manually control the car which is against the rules.

+### Note for Ubuntu users
+The test.py script uses the keyboard library which requires running "sudo", so replace "pip3" with "sudo pip3" and "python3" with "sudo python3".
+This is only needed for the test.py

 ## Project Hierarchy
 ```
 └── Machathon4.0-Judge/